Northbrook High School: Athletics

 Northbrook competes athletically with other schools in the sports of baseball, basketball, cross country, diving, football, golf, soccer, softball, swimming, tennis, track & field and volleyball.
-Northbrook has a long-standing rivalry with fellow SBISD high school Spring Woods Senior High School.
+Northbrook has had a long-standing rivalry with fellow SBISD high school Spring Woods Senior High School ever since Northbrook's establishment in 1974 and every year since then, both schools have faced off at their annual homecoming football games.